Getting the most out of an open day

 Our Undergraduate Open Days are held at our High Wycombe Campus.
 If you’re taking the train, we’re a short walk through town from the station.

-If our campus car parks are full, there is plenty of alternative parking available locally - we advise guests to park at either the Eden Shopping Centre or at The Wycombe Swan Theatre.
+There is plenty of paid parking available locally - we advise guests to park at either the Eden Shopping Centre or at The Wycombe Swan Theatre.
 Both of these car parks are within five minutes walking distance to the campus.
 There is also a park and ride service that runs locally, with a stop right outside campus.

 You may also find our campus information page helpful.